chiznox6/Skill-Task-Tracker/README.md

 Track learning tasks or goals
 Document and review learning notes

-This project was created to meet all the criteria of the **Phase 1 Individual Project** and demonstrates full CRUD functionality, DOM manipulation, and asynchronous interaction with an API — all in a polished, professional, and user-friendly single-page interface.
+This project was created to meet all the criteria of the **Phase 1 Individual Project** and demonstrates full CRUD functionality, DOM manipulation, and asynchronous interaction with an API — all in a polished, and user-friendly single-page interface.

 ## Screenshots